Jingkang50/OpenPSG/README.md

 Interaction between Background (3) |	entering, exiting, enclosing (surrounding, warping in)

 ## Updates
+- **July 22, 2022**: We submit the paper to arXiv and will appear on July 25.
 - **July 3, 2022**: PSG is accepted by ECCV'22.